alexanderhale/home-assistant/README.md

 All set!
 You can now create complex automation flows in Node-RED.

 # Google Assistant integration with Home Assistant
 All of the elements are now in place to complete the integration of Google Assistant with Home Assistant.
-The process is well-documented and liable to change if Google changes its authentication procedure, so I will not re-write it - follow the "Manual Setup" section of the [Google Assistant integration documentation](https://www.home-assistant.io/integrations/google_assistant/).
+The process is well-documented and liable to change if Google changes its authentication procedure, so I will not re-write it.
+Follow the "Manual Setup" section of the [Google Assistant integration documentation](https://www.home-assistant.io/integrations/google_assistant/).

 Once the setup is complete, all your Google Home devices will appear in Home Assistant, and you can start using them for automations